-6. SERVICE LINKAGES
+6 SERVICE LINKAGES

-Providers are required to maintain effective links with other Forensic Psychiatry and Intellectual Disability service providers whether within their own geographical catchments or elsewhere.
+Providers are required to maintain effective links with other Forensic Mental Health, Dual Diagnosis and Behaviour Support service providers whether within their own geographical catchments or elsewhere.
 It is critically important that the service providers work together to ensure:

-- Service users have access to the full range of services - Disputes amongst providers concerning service coverage are resolved in a timely manner, without adversely affecting any service user - The efficient and effective use of each service.
+- Service users have access to the full range of services - Disputes amongst providers concerning service coverage are resolved without adversely affecting any service user in a timely manner - The efficient and effective use of each service.

 Providers must establish working protocols with providers of all other services who are part of the intellectual disability high and complex regional network.
 Accountability for access, entry, treatment, care management, communication, exit processes, follow-up and information sharing should be clearly stated in protocols, as should dispute resolution processes.
-All protocols should align to legislative, contractual and Ministry issued guidelines.